 • Let’s explain to children the importance of sharing feelings, thoughts, opinions with the people we love;

-• Let’s help children share their things like snacks, pencil colours in the family between siblings;
+• Let’s help children share their things like snacks, pencil colors in the family between siblings;

 • Let’s educate children about the value of things, not to waste and to love and take care of what they have;

-• Prepare more significant loads of snacks for our children and ask them to share it in class with others;
+• Prepare more significant loads of snacks for our children and ask them to share them in class with others;

-• If we know families in hardship, help them and invite their children to have lunch with us or organise a collection with other families to help them pay for their children’s meals.
+• If we know families in hardship, help them invite their children to have lunch with us or organize a collection with other families to help them pay for their children’s meals.

 READ ALSO: TEACHING CONSCIOUSNESS TO CHILDREN